larusba/apoc-academy/README.md

 It will take some time to download all the Docker images.

-Once it's started please visit [localhost:8080](http://localhost:8080) to view the Zeppelin interface and start playing with the notebooks!
+Once it's started please visit [localhost:8080](http://localhost:8080) (recommended with Firefox Browser) to view the Zeppelin interface and start playing with the notebooks!